December 26, 2017

-Before we delve into some surprising ways you can snag new clients, make sure you’re crystal-clear about exactly who you want to be working with.
+Before we delve into some surprising ways you can snag new clients, make sure you’re crystal-clear about who exactly you want to work with.
 How do you find them?
 Where do they hang out?
 If you want to use your time and efforts productively (and I know you do!) you won’t want to be guessing on these things.
-(Read more on Why the Phrase "Ideal Client" Makes Me Want to Vomit.)

-Once you can answer those questions, it’s time to take action and make some key connections.
+Once you can answer those questions, it’s time to take action and start finding clients for your business.

-Your friends and family can be some of your biggest supporters and a foot in the door to new opportunities.
+Don’t just tell others in your space — tell your friends and family, too!
+They can be some of your biggest supporters and offer a foot in the door to new opportunities.
 They genuinely want to see you succeed.
 They’ll appreciate knowing that they’ve had an impact on the growth of your newbie business… so let them into your inner circle!

 Hosting your own event doesn’t have to be intimidating.
 It can be a small, casual gathering or a more formal affair.
 Choose a topic that you’re familiar with and that will help your audience (i.e., potential future clients!) and get yourself out there.
 Nothing says “expert” quite like hosting your own workshop or presentation — and it’s an effective way to seriously elevate your brand.

 Make sure you let people know how to contact you once the workshop is over and watch those leads roll in.